 - Speed.
 Drupal builds are slower than component-based frameworks like Next.js for equivalent functionality.
 An 8-week Drupal project can often be a 4-week Next.js project.

-- Price floor.
-Sprintive's positioning means small projects aren't really the target — if you're under 30,000 SAR, you'll usually get a polite decline or a cut-down scope.
+- Scope floor.
+Sprintive's positioning means small projects aren't really the target - if you're below the required scope, you'll usually get a polite decline or a reduced engagement.

-Pick Sprintive if: you're an NGO, a ministry, or a corporate with a Drupal mandate, and your budget starts around 40,000 SAR.
+Pick Sprintive if: you're an NGO, a ministry, or a corporate with a Drupal mandate, and you need enterprise-grade editorial workflows.
 You want the editorial power of Drupal and you have content editors who'll actually use it.

 Mozon Technologies - the enterprise integrator